 We do not sell personal information to third parties.
 All personal information collected is used by us or our affiliates to perform services, comply with laws or carry out internal functions.

-We may share your information with companies that are affiliated with us, such as our direct or indirect subsidiaries or parent or sister companies or nonaffiliated third parties (to market products or services to you).
 As we continue to develop our business, we may buy or sell companies, subsidiaries, or business units.
 We may sell, transfer, or share some or all of our assets, including your PII, in connection with a merger, acquisitions, reorganization, or sale of assets including in the event of bankruptcy.

 Sometimes the law or other circumstances also require that we disclose NPI and/or PII about you to nonaffiliated third parties.
 Some examples are: when you ask or permit us to do so; when a guaranty agency or school needs that information in connection with your account; with agencies that assist us in servicing your loan; in response to subpoenas or court orders; with credit bureaus; when we suspect fraud or criminal activity; to protect our property and rights or those of a third party; to protect the safety of the public or any person; or to prevent or stop activity we may consider to be, or to pose a risk of being, illegal, unethical, or legally actionable activity.

 VERMONT RESIDENTS: We will not disclose nonpublic personal financial information about you other than as permitted by law unless you authorize us to make that disclosure.
 Your authorization must be in writing or, if you agree, in electronic form.
 If you wish to authorize us to disclose your nonpublic personal financial information to nonaffiliated third parties, you may notify us at the address found under the “How to Contact Us” section.